 If I take the SAT or ACT more than once, which scores will you review?

-We super-score your results – combining your highest subject scores from multiple tests to give you the highest possible overall score.
+We super-score your results, combining your highest scores from each subsection of the test , possibly from multiple test dates, to give you the highest possible overall score.

 If I'm taking community college classes while I'm in high school, do I apply to Whitworth as a freshman or as a transfer college student?